campbell17/helveticampbell/app/writing/essays/weekly-tunes-roundup-1.md

 category: writing
 title: '🎵 Weekly Tunes Roundup'
 date: '2020-09-06'
-tags: ["Archive", Music", "Playlists", "Entertainment"]
+tags: ["Archive",  "Music", "Playlists", "Entertainment"]
 ---

 Here's some of the music I had on repeat this week.
 I tend to pick a playlist and milk it for all it's worth.
 This week was 90% Ori.